 Licenses: If you have any licenses that you use in your business, you will also want to contact that licensing agency to let them know about the address change.

 New State Registration: You won’t have to get a new TAX ID number or new bank accounts, thankfully – but you do need to register your business with the new state and also terminate your business in the old state.
 You can work with CorpNet on this.
-(See more info on them below)
+(See bottom of the article for the link to contact CorpNet).

-CorpNet will walk you through the process of creating the new LLC in the new state, and then you can follow the steps above to also change your address with the IRS, state/local tax agencies, banks, payroll company, and any licenses (also check to see if you have to update more than your address to keep your license current).
+CorpNet will walk you through the process of transferring your LLC to the new state, and then you can follow the steps above to also change your address with the IRS, state/local tax agencies, banks, payroll company, and any licenses (also check to see if you have to update more than your address to keep your license current).

 When you are talking with CorpNet, also have them update your Registered Agent information to your new state.
 We have a full post on Registered Agents here if you want to learn more about those.